ethomson/github-satellite-hands-on-labs/3-azure-pipelines-node/README.md

   You can scroll through the YAML to see how your project will be built.
 First, a trigger is set up so that the build will be automatically executed when there's a new push to the master branch, or a pull request is opened against it.

   Next, the pool is set up.
-This build will run on the `ubuntu-latest` pool, which indicates that it will run on Azure Pipelines' cloud-hosted macOS build agents.
+This build will run on the `ubuntu-latest` pool, which indicates that it will run on Azure Pipelines' cloud-hosted Ubuntu build agents.

   Then the build steps are defined: the default steps only restore the dependencies with npm and then perform a build.
 We want to update these steps to run our unit tests as well, and to publish test results and code coverage to Azure DevOps.